BitOfGold/countries-css-sprite/README.md

 node create.js
 ```

-The Luxemburg (LU) flag has errors, I included LU.svg that you should copy into flags and re-run.
+The downloaded Luxemburg (LU) flag .svg had errors, I included LU.svg that you should copy into **flags** directory after downloading and re-run.

 If you want the latest data, delete **iso__country_code.html**, **flags** and **resized_flags** directories, as those are cached.